Skip to content

 Is It Your Idea, or Someone Else’s? by Brian Fried

-Finding out whether your idea is really yours or if someone else came up with it is an important first step for an inventor.
+Finding out whether your idea is really yours or if someone else came up with it is an important first step for an entrepreneur inventor.

 You can perform a search to see if your invention idea already exists.
 Check online and brick and mortar retail stores, watch home shopping channels and look through popular print and online catalogs.
 Search engines such as Google, Google Patents and the U.S. Patent and Trademark Office website (http://www.uspto.gov) are also helpful.
 Keep track of your findings by jotting down places that carry similar products, the brand names and patent numbers.